Kancharla Group Members Page

 Professor of Chemistry

-Dr. Reynolds is an eminent scientist with extensive expertise and experience in various natural products biosynthetic pathways and chemical synthesis of intricate natural product derivatives of therapeutic implications.
-He has over 30 years of experience in natural products and biochemistry and published over 115 peer-reviewed papers.
+Dr. Reynolds is a distinguished scientist with extensive expertise in natural product biosynthesis and the chemical synthesis of complex natural product derivatives with therapeutic potential.
+He has more than 30 years of experience in natural products chemistry and biochemistry and has published over 120 peer-reviewed papers.
 Over the past 15 years, Drs.
-Reynolds and Kancharla have been closely working on multiple research projects.
-They successfully completed many challenging tasks of the NIH funded projects, and have co-authored more than 10 papers together.
-In particular, they have elucidated biosynthetic pathways of various complex natural products that were isolated from soil and marine bacteria, and subsequently discovered the natural product inspired novel antimalarial prodiginines, tambjamines and marineosins.
+Reynolds and Kancharla have collaborated closely on multiple NIH-funded research projects, successfully completing several challenging objectives and co-authoring more than 15 publications.
+Notably, their work has elucidated the biosynthetic pathways of diverse natural products isolated from soil and marine bacteria and led to the discovery of novel, natural product–inspired antimalarial chemotypes, including prodiginines, tambjamines, and marineosins.

 Professional photo of Rosie Dodean